 • Capital Investment: The total capital investment depends on plant capacity, technology, and location.
 This investment covers land acquisition, site preparation, and necessary infrastructure.

-• Equipment Costs: Equipment costs, such as those for dough mixers and presses, sauce applicators, topping depositors, spiral freezers, and automated packaging lines, represent a significant portion of capital expenditure.
+• Equipment Costs: Equipment costs, such as those for industrial dough mixers, sheeters and presses, automated sauce and topping applicators, spiral or tunnel freezers, blast chilling units, metal detectors, and high-speed packaging lines, represent a significant portion of capital expenditure.
 The scale of production and automation level will determine the total cost of machinery.

-• Raw Material Expenses: Raw materials, including pizza dough ingredients, cheese, tomato sauce, meat toppings, and vegetable toppings, are a major part of operating costs.
+• Raw Material Expenses: Raw materials, including flour, cheese, tomato sauce, meat/vegetable toppings, freezing equipment, packaging, are a major part of operating costs.
 Long-term contracts with reliable suppliers will help mitigate price volatility and ensure a consistent supply of materials.

 • Infrastructure and Utilities: Costs associated with land acquisition, construction, and utilities (electricity, water, steam) must be considered in the financial plan.